Kynjii/Scrimba-Project--Reduce--Map-/README.md

 npm start
 ```

+Head over to https://vitejs.dev/ to learn more about configuring vite

 <h1>The Challenge</h1>

+This course challenge saw me having to use everything I had learned about `import`, `export`, `.map()`, `.join()`, Object Destructuring, `.reduce()` and Default Parameters and render out the HTML that would be useful for someone viewing an estate agents website.

 ```
 SUPER CHALLENGE 💪

 Render out a card for each of the properties in the propertyForSaleArr array (in the 'properties' folder).
 Each card should have an image, a property location, a price, a comment and the TOTAL property size in square metres (each object has an array with the size in square metres of the individual rooms).